 However, as the deals often only apply if you purchase one of the 12 month passes, you should probably consider whether or not you'll use it for a year.

 Make sure to take a look at our deals section, too.
 It's fairly common for the NOW TV streaming boxes to be on offer with several months of service included, and that should save you a few quid!

 If you're already a NOW TV customer, try phoning them up and saying that you want to cancel your subscription.
 As with many other companies, this could prompt them to offer you a cut-price deal in order to persuade you to stay.
 Just make sure you know how to haggle!

 Finally, as you'll find with most other streaming services, there's a free trial of NOW TV on offer to new customers (sadly just 14 days long, though!).

 If you're not a super streamer, but just like to indulge in the odd film here and there, pay-per-view (PPV) services could well be the option for you.

 Using iTunes isn't without it's drawbacks, though.
-You'll need to download the iTunes software before you can buy or rent, and whatever you get can only be watched through an Apple device.
+You'll need to download the iTunes software before you can buy or rent, and whatever you get can only be watched through an Apple device (or computer).

 How to save money on iTunes

 iTunes always has sales on, and even outside of the offers, lesser-known films can cost significantly less than the blockbusters.
 Sometimes rentals are available for as little as 99p, and there's usually a fair number of films for sale at just £3.99.

 But however much it costs, make sure you get some gift cards first!
 Head back up to our section on getting a discount on Netflix for a recap on how to bag some cheap gift cards.